bhavinNandani/easy_password_generator/README.md

 ## Code of Conduct

-Everyone interacting in the PasswordGenerator project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/password_generator/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the EasyPasswordGenerator project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/easy_password_generator/blob/main/CODE_OF_CONDUCT.md).